hazelcast/hazelcast-jet/README.md

 ```

 When you run this, point the `path` variable to some directory with text
 files in it.
-Jet will analyze all the files in it and give you the word
+Jet will analyze all the files and give you the word
 frequency distribution in the log output (for each word it will say how
 many times it appears in the files).